jamesjcai/scGEAToolbox/docs/case_studies.rst

   s=s_tsne6;    % using pre-computed 6-d embedding S_TSNE6
   gui.sc_multiembeddings(s(:,1:3),s(:,4:6));

-Here is what you should get
+Here is what you should get:

 |sixdview|